“My garden is my most beautiful masterpiece.”

 Some deciduous and most evergreen shrubs need full sun while broad-leaved shrubs thrive in the shade.
 With proper planning you’ll know which type to pick for your yard.

 Native plants can be an environmentally sensitive and cost effective way to landscape your garden.
 Because they are acclimated to the area they need less watering, fertilizing and overall care.
-See Native Gardening for advantages and uses of native plants.
+See Go Wild with Native Gardening for advantages and uses of native plants.

 Consider the form, color and texture (surface structure and density of leaves and flowers) of various plants as you make choices for individual gardens and other plantings.
 Don’t hide smaller plants behind larger foliage.
 Keep larger plants in the background, smaller plants in the foreground.